breuleux/ovld/docs/medley.md

 ## Usage

-All mixers are dataclasses and you must define their data fields as you would for a normal dataclass (using `dataclass.field` if needed).
-When combining mixers, fields are forced to be keyword only except for the first class in the mix.
+All medleys are dataclasses and you must define their data fields as you would for a normal dataclass (using `dataclass.field` if needed).
+When combining medleys, fields are forced to be keyword only except for the first class in the mix.

 * As with standard dataclasses, `__post_init__` may be defined in order to perform additional tasks after initilization.
 Melded classes will run all `__post_init__` functions.
 * There can be multiple implementations of any function.
 All functions will be wrapped with `ovld`.